 Virtualization can increase efficiency.
 But if you use traditional backup methods rather than virtual server backup strategies, your infrastructure may not realize its full potential.

 Many backup tools and strategies work in both physical and virtual infrastructures.
 They essentially serve the same function: to protect against data loss.
-But there are stark differences between physical and
+But there are stark differences between physical and virtual server backup tools.

 Virtual server backups also tax the network and storage infrastructures.
 Unlike many physical infrastructures, which primarily use local storage, virtual servers usually use shared-storage arrangements.
 In this setup, virtual server backups increase the traffic volume and information that's stored on networked storage.